juantrinidad14/juantrinidad14.github.io/sample_page.md

-For more details see [GitHub](https://https://github.com/kjdonoghue/Meditation-App/).
+For more details see [GitHub Repo](https://https://github.com/kjdonoghue/Meditation-App/).